Berkeley Program on Housing and the Urban Policy

 W02-004

-Housing Subsidies and the Tax Code: The Case of Mortgage Credit Certificates.
+Housing Subsidies and Tax Expenditures: The Case of Mortgage Credit Certificates.

 W02-003